CasEsselink/portfolio/learningOutcomes.md

 *Full-stack: You design and build a full stack application using commonly accepted front end (Javascript-based framework) and back end techniques (e.g. Object Relational Mapping) choosing and implementing relevant communication protocols and addressing asynchronous communication issues.*

 ### 1. React
 I learned to make and develop an React application.
 In our group project we used typescript as our language in React.
 We used it to make a shopping kart and I was mainly responseble for connecting the shopping kart to the restaurants staff tool.
+This staff tool is also made using React and typescript.

 ### 2. API
 As told earlier was I responseble for the connecting between the shopping kart and the restaurants staff tool.
 The two are connected with a Rest calls and websockets.
-Both are made in a springboot applictation using java.
+These Rest calls and websockets are made with Springboot.
+Springboot uses java as an programming language.
+The shopping kart uses an post request to sent an order to the backend.
+When the backend receives an order, the websockets send a message to the staff tool.
+The staff tool then send an get request back to the backend to receive all orders.
+In the staff tool you can change an order status, when you do this an put request is send to the backend to update the order.

 ## Software quality
 *You use software tooling and methodology that continuously monitors and improve the software quality during software development.*